-Killer Mike on his hopes of a Grammy win for 'Michael': "I don’t want to die unrecognised"
+Killer Mike on his desire to win a Grammy for ‘Michael’: “I don’t want to die unrecognised”

 Mike went on to tell NME that he “would like an opportunity to have those trophies”, adding: “I’ll never forget what Lauryn [Hill] made Black girls and girls across the board feel with ‘The Miseducation Of Lauryn Hill’.
 And seeing her with that armful of Grammys – whether she cares about them anymore or not – meant everything to us as fans because a true MC got validated.

 “I didn’t give a fuck if she was a man or a woman.
 I was just like: ‘That’s us!’
-The people that have supported me for 20 years and Run the Jewels in the last 10 years… I would like to give them that feeling.”
+The people that have supported me for 20 years and Run The Jewels in the last 10 years… I would like to give them that feeling.”

 Hill’s aforementioned 1998 record bagged her five Grammys at the awards ceremony the following year, including Album Of The Year and Best R&B Album (via Grammys).